xyz3919/Y4A1_Quasar_lightcurve/README.md

 1. quasar_catalog.csv: the master quasar catalog contain main information(ra,dec,redshift,N_[band])
    (N_[band]: the number of measurment in each band)

-2. lightcurve: The directory which contain the light curve for each quasar in each band.
+2. lightcurve: The directory which contains the light curve for each quasar in each band.

 3. lightcurve/[tragetname]/[band].csv: The lightcurve data including MJD_OBS,FLUX_PSF,FLUX_ERR_PSF,FLUX_AUTO,FLUX_ERR_AUTO.